Jsisie/Tuto-VueJS/README.md

-# Tuto-VueJS
+# Vue JS tuto

-Personal tuto to learn VueJS.
-I do not claim to be a pro at VueJS at all, I'm only learning and writing what I think is good. :)
+This is a personal tutorial to learn VueJS for beginners.
+I do not claim to be a pro at VueJS at all, I'm only learning and feeding this file with what I think is good. :)
 I hope this can help people learning VueJS with absolutely no skills in frontend dev (like me).
-Here some links to some better tutos :
+Here are some links to some better tutos :

 - https://vuejs.org/tutorial/
 - https://v2.fr.vuejs.org/v2/guide/

 ## Intro

-#### Vue Js is a framework for building SPA (Single Page Application).
+Vue Js is a framework for building SPA (Single Page Application).
 It uses MVVM (Model-View-ViewModel) architecture.
 It is one of the most used and easiest framework to learn in order to create SPA, in web development.

 ## Summary